winitzki/scall/tutorial/programming_dhall.md

 let ListInt = ∀(r : Type) → (F r → r) → r
 ```

-Values of type `TreeInt` and `ListInt` are functions, so we cannot perform pattern matching on such values.
+Values of type `TreeInt` and `ListInt` are functions, and one cannot perform pattern matching on function values.
 How can we implement functions like `isSingleLeaf` and `headMaybe` in Dhall?

 The general method for translating pattern matching into Church-encoded types `C` consists of two steps.
 The first step is to apply the standard function `unfix` of type `C → F C`.
-The function `unfix` (sometimes also called `unroll` or `unfold`) is available for all Church-encoded types; we have shown its implementation above.
+The function `unfix` is available for all Church-encoded types; we have shown its implementation above.

 Given a value `c : C` of a Church-encoded type, the value `unfix c` will have type `F C`, which is typically a union type.
 The second step is to use the ordinary pattern-matching (Dhall's `merge`) on that value.

 This technique allows us to translate `isSingleLeaf` and `headMaybe` to Dhall.
-Let us look at some examples.

 For `C = TreeInt`, the type `F C` is the union type `< Leaf: Integer | Branch : { left : TreeInt, right : TreeInt } >`.
 The function `isSingleLeaf` is
 implemented via pattern matching on that type: